Rich in antioxidants, vitamins, minerals, oxygen, water, and live enzymes, fresh fruits and vegetables are essential to our lives as human beings.

 According to the USDA, almost 90% of the US population doesn’t meet the recommendation for vegetables.[1]

-What To Avoid:
+Try To Avoid:

 • High in calories

-• No fibre included
+• No fiber included

 • Limited range of ingredients